 There are three classes of short-run adjustment mechanisms for these two explanations for the business cycle.
 First, stock adjustments are often assumed.
-A decrease in output caused by a shock to demand reduces capital stock or increases inventories.
+A decrease in output caused by a shock reduces capital stock or increases inventories.
 In subsequent periods, output is effected negatively until the stock returns to its growth path.
 The models of Kydland and Prescott (3) and of Bryant (1) are of this form, for example.
-A problem with this adjustment mechanism is that, empirically, stock adjustments over the business cycle may be relatively small.
-3/
+A problem with this adjustment mechanism is that, empirically, stock adjustments over the business cycle seem to be small.